bmoniey/pylen/README.md

 # pylen
-Python Filament Length Generator
+Python Filament Length Generator:

 A GUI written in python for extracting filament usage by layer from your 3D printers gcode.
 The output of the GUI is a plot of the cumulative filament usage at the end of each layer.
 A report is generated as a CSV file for the user.
+Use this along with your Cura slicer generate the gcode.
+Use the layer preview to identify where you want the layers to start one color and begin on another.
+Use the data in the report to calculate the length of filamant used on each layer.
+The plan is for future versions of this utility to automate this step.
+The filament can be welded together to form segments which start and end at just the right time to make beautiful multi-color prints on a signle nozzle printer.

 This utility is especially useful for making multi color 3D prints possible with a single extruder printer like the Ender 3.